 Jin is the pinyin romanization.
-In Wade-Giles it is chin.
+In the Wade-Giles romanization it is chin.
 Also romanized as kin and tsin.
 The traditional character is 觔.
 Among Europeans this unit was often referred to as a catty.

 In China, since 1959, a unit of mass in the market system (shì zhì), 1 shìjīn 市斤 = 500 grams.